 Bioengineering provides an excellent preparation for students interested in pursuing medical careers.
 Bioengineering undergraduates acquire research skills that are desired by the best medical schools and receive a technical education that prepares future physicians for advances in medical technology.
-According to the American Association of Medical Colleges (AAMC) Data Warehouse, bioengineers are accepted into medical school at higher rates compared to students who major in the biological sciences.
-The department of bioengineering at The University of Toledo offers a premed concentration that allows students to take the courses that will prepare them for the Medical College Admission Test (MCAT) exam and for medical school.
-Any student in bioengineering can receive a B.S.B.E. with a premed concentration if they successfully complete the following courses:
+According to the American Association of Medical Colleges (AAMC) Data Warehouse, bioengineers are accepted into medical school at higher rates compared to students majoring in the biological sciences.
+The department of bioengineering at the University of Toledo offers a pre-med concentration that allows students to take the courses that will prepare them for the Medical College Admission Test (MCAT) exam and for medical school.
+Any student in bioengineering can receive a B.S.B.E with a pre-med concentration if he/she successfully completes the following courses:

-CHEM 2410/2460 Organic Chemistry I w/ laboratory CHEM 2420/2470 Organic Chemistry II w/ laboratory
+CHEM 24 10/2460 Organic Chemistry I w/ laboratory CHEM 2420/2470 Organic Chemistry II w/ laboratory